 Florida Opal Resorts with Recently Nourished Beaches

 Part of a $31.7 million project completed in early 2020, Jupiter and Juno beaches received a gigantic gift in the form of 1.8 million cubic yards of sand – 500,000 of which was allocated to the 1,000 feet of shoreline right in front of Jupiter Beach Resort.
 So bring your James Patterson or your Kristen Hillenbrand and take your pick of where you want to stretch out on this wide sandy oasis.

 Edgewater Beach Hotel [Naples, FL]

-Over the course of the month of November 2020, the stretch of Naples Beach from Doctors Pass to Lowdermilk Park (Edgewater Beach Hotel is located right in the middle) will receive 47,500 cubic yards of sand to rise and widen the beach, leaving ample room for the resort’s beach chairs, luxury beach beds, cabanas, umbrellas, and kayaks and paddleboards for rent.
+Over the course of the month of November 2020, the stretch of Naples Beach from Doctors Pass to Lowdermilk Park (Edgewater Beach Hotel is located right in the middle) received 47,500 cubic yards of sand to raise and widen the beach, leaving ample room for the resort’s beach chairs, luxury beach beds, cabanas, umbrellas, and kayaks, and paddleboards for rent.

 Lido Beach Resort [Sarasota, FL]